- ICH GCP

 There are devices that have been used as dural substitutes.
 Among the devices that are based on natural raw materials, collagen-based matrices are widely used.
 Although collagen was proven to be biocompatible, using collagen-based materials still possess several limitations such as CSF leaks.
 Synthetic dural substitutes are also used to repair dura mater.
 The most widely used raw-material for these synthetic products are polyesters - resorbable and biocompatible polymers.
 There are several dural substitutes based on synthetic polyesters that were successfully tested pre-clinically as well as in human studies.

 Sponsor of this study has developed the ArtiFascia®.
-ArtiFascia® is a medical synthetic dural substitute that is absorbed by the body.
+ArtiFascia® is a polymeric synthetic dural substitute that is absorbed by the body.

-Before the study, the patients will have their blood taken and they will undergo neurological assessment.
-If they are suitable to participate in the study, and agree to participate, they will be randomly allocated into one of the following groups:
+Before the study, all subjects underwent neurological assessment.
+Only subjects that were found to be suitable to participate in the study, and agree to participate, were randomly allocated into one of the following groups:

-The patients will undergo a surgery that is identical to the one that was planned by the surgeon.
-At the end of the surgery, the investigator will use ArtiFascia® patch or standard dural substitute to repair the damaged Dura.
-ArtiFascia® graft will be placed in areas where the native dural layer was damaged or missing.
-ArtiFascia® will be applied via a routine and well-known procedure, using a suturing technique.
+The Sponsor was blinded to treatment.
+The subjects underwent the planned surgery and at the end the investigator used ArtiFascia® patch or standard dural substitute to repair the damaged Dura.
+ArtiFascia® graft was placed in areas where the native dural layer was damaged or missing.
+ArtiFascia® was applied via a routine and well-known procedure, using a suturing technique.
 After implantation, the porous fibrous structure of ArtiFascia® provides a scaffold, which enables infiltration of fibroblasts and cells from the intact tissue, ultimately replacing damaged dural tissue.
 The patch is expected to resorb within a few months and to be replaced by the native tissue with complete dural closure.

-At each of the visits physical and neurological examinations will be performed.
-Radiographic Evaluation (Magnetic Resonance Imaging) will be performed also 6 months post operation.
+At each follow up visit physical and neurological examinations were performed.
+Radiographic Evaluation (Magnetic Resonance Imaging) was performed at 6 months post operation.

-The primary endpoint will be achieved when the final study subject has completed a 6-months follow-up.
+The primary endpoint was achieved when the final study subject has completed a 6-months follow-up.

 Study Type